How To Make Excellent German Style Potato Pancakes

-The potato is dear to every German cook and is a pantry must in German cooking.
+The potato is dear to every German cook and is found in every German's pantry.
 From fried potatoes to potato salad, French fries to baked potatoes, one finds potatoes almost daily on German plates.
 And on rare occasions, the potato is the main course and plays second fiddle to no one!
 Shredded potatoes and onion meet hot oil to create a wonderful German dish known in English as potato pancakes.

 A popular item throughout Germany and somewhat akin to American hash browns, the potato pancake takes on its own uniqueness in different areas of Germany.
 In Bavaria they are known as Reiberdatschi while in northern Germany they are known as Kartoffelpuffer or Reibekuchen.
 There are few differences between the actual idea of potato pancakes, but the personal preference of each chef makes for each cake to have its own uniqueness.
 The national dish of Switzerland is called Rösti and they are different by never containing eggs nor flour and are generally one large pancake covering the entire pan, much like a large pie.